QuEraComputing/Bloqade.jl/docs/src/install.md

 To build a system image for your environment, please use the [PackageCompiler](https://julialang.github.io/PackageCompiler.jl/dev/) or use the Julia VSCode plugin's [build system image feature](https://www.julia-vscode.org/docs/stable/userguide/compilesysimage/)

+## Contributing to Bloqade

+Please `git clone` this repository to a directory of your choice on your local machine and refer to [Contributing to Bloqade](@ref contrib) to see how to set up your development environment for Bloqade.